w3reality/three-laser-pointer/README.rst

 - **getSource()**

-  Returns a new vector instance with values corresponding to the current source point set.
+  Returns a new vector instance with values corresponding to the current source point.

   Returns **THREE.Vector3**

 - **point(pt, color=null)**

-  Shoot ``pt`` by the laser rendering a line segment between the source point of the laser and ``pt``.
+  Shoot ``pt`` by the laser rendering a line segment connecting the source point of the laser and ``pt``.
 Optionally, ``color`` can be specified.

   - ``pt`` **THREE.Vector3** The target point to shoot.